tomjoht/tomjoht.github.io/_posts/2017/12/2017-12-28-value-of-tech-comm-in-company-part4.md

 ## The value of information flow

 Some business analysts argue that information flow is a key to successful companies.
 Imagine a company where each group is siloed from the others, not communicating or sharing or interacting.
-In such a company, the consequences of these siloes might include redundant services, duplicate efforts, decisions made from missing data, etc. &mdash; the lack of information can undermine the company's strategic objectives.
+In such a company, the consequences of these silos might include redundant services, duplicate efforts, decisions made from missing data, etc. &mdash; the lack of information can undermine the company's strategic objectives.

 For example, many analysts blame 9/11 on shortcomings in the information flow within intelligence agencies.
 Each group's inability to share information within the large organization led to blindness in recognizing warning signs that were occurring.
 In *Knowledge Management in Theory and Practice*, the authors explain: